mbannick/RCTCovarAdjust/README.md

 git clone https://github.com/mbannick/RCTCovarAdjust.git
 ```

-To see functions available with their documentation, visit the Reference page.
+To see functions available with their documentation, visit the Reference page in [the docs](https://www.marlenabannick.com/RCTCovarAdjust)

 ### Pre-Print: